summeryingliu/imagereg/README.md

 # imagereg
-This is the code for our paper https://arxiv.org/abs/1703.05264.
 The method is called Total Variation Regularized Tensor-on-scalar Regression.
 The proposed method and algorithm solves a regression problem with tensor as outcome and a scalar as predictor.
 We encourage smoothness for adjacent predicted means by imposing a TV regularization.
 Here, we provide code for implementation for 1-D 2-D and 3-D tensor outcome regression problems.